Stefano Lentini: Biography

-Lentini' first instrument was the guitar, built by his grandfather with the doors of an antique wardrobe.
-Ever since he was young he dedicated himself to the composition and arrangement of music.
+Lentini's first instrument was the guitar, built by his grandfather using wood from the doors of an antique wardrobe.
+Ever since he was young, he has dedicated himself to the composition and arrangement of music.
 He made his debut at the Folkstudio, a historic nightclub in Rome.
-He graduated with high honours in Cultural Anthropology and studied Ethnomusicology in Rome and in London.
+He graduated with high honors in Cultural Anthropology and studied Ethnomusicology in Rome and London.

-A multi-instrumentalist, Stefano Lentini is known for his use of non-conventional tunes on guitar, but also plays electric bass, piano, drums, and several other instruments, often playing all of these on his albums through the use of multitrack recording.
+A multi-instrumentalist, Stefano Lentini is known for his use of unconventional tunes on the guitar, but he also plays electric bass, piano, drums, and several other instruments, often playing all of these on his albums through the use of multitrack recording.
 While in school, he studied the lute and flute, which he also plays on his albums.
-This multitude of instruments, including string orchestrations, figure prominently in his compositions, giving his music a symphonic sound.
+This multitude of instruments, including string orchestrations, figures prominently in his compositions, giving his music a symphonic sound.